 It is no exaggeration to say that the elaborate ritual of fire response described above actively discourages the learning of any lessons.
 The clamour of the fire engines and the human drama of evacuations serve as a noisy distraction from a series of crucial policy failures around forest management that have unfolded in Greece over recent decades.
 The formulaic language used gives us some clues.
 The lens through which the media and political culture present forest fires almost seems designed to sensationalise the event itself, and invoke an emotional reflex rather than a reasoned response – to render the audience helpless so as to capture its eyeballs and votes.
 The fire is a “natural disaster” and the appropriate response is first heroism, followed by sympathy, and eventually a handout.
 This tweet by a governing party MEP in the aftermath of this summer’s fires exemplifies the genre:

-We know what he is getting at, of course; this is a clearly styled and branded political message to the EU.
+We know what he is getting at, of course; this is a clearly styled and branded political message to the EU, aimed at unlocking a particular line item in the aid budget.
 But the clichés in which it is cloaked, and which are routinely trotted out on such occasions across the political spectrum, are not merely tokens of sloppy thinking but are actively harmful.
 At best, they encourage unquestioning passivity and the shrugging off of responsibility; at worst they fuel destruction in exchange for financial compensation and political patronage.
 Indeed, recent research has shown a link between the severity of forest fires and election cycles (areas burned in election years have been 2.5 times the area burned in non-election years) that suggests anything but a natural cycle.
 We would be well advised to heed the well-publicised verdict on a major disaster in another part of the world, Hurricane Katrina, that “there’s no such thing as a natural disaster”, and ask the tough questions about the human factor in such events, the extent to which our individual and collective choices, economic, social and political, have shaped the catastrophic outcome:

 If a tree falls in a forest – to make illegal firewood or build a holiday home – and no one is around to hear it – for their own reasons, perhaps a backhander, a vote, or simply the desire for “a quiet life” – does it still make a sound?
 We should really be considering the impact it has on everyone’s pocket and quality of life.
 When an individual choses to put themselves and their property in harm’s way by illegally encroaching on a high risk zone – where they also consequently increase the risk of fire – can they truly be considered victims of a “natural disaster”?
 Or are they in fact passing on the risk and cost of their actions to the rest of society?
 When a local official or national politician turns a blind eye to encroachment or tacitly rewards its outcomes, is that just a cheap inconsequential favour, or is it in fact a very costly one for those not directly involved in the transaction?
 And what do we prioritise through our democratic processes?
 Are we allocating our dwindling national resources in the wisest way?
 It should quickly become apparent that you don’t have to be a card-carrying tree-hugger to care.